 Inaugurated in 1890, the square is surrounded by a superb wrought-iron balustrade, decorated with 48 bronze statuettes which represent the ancient crafts once practised in Brussels.
 There are ten statues decorating the rear of the park, intended to illustrate the 16th century in Belgium through the country's celebrated scholars and humanists, such as Mercator and Abraham Ortelius, amongst others.
 In the centre, the statues of the Counts of Egmont and Hornes symbolise the fight against Spanish tyranny in the 16th century.

 The artistic charm and timeless architecture of Brussels leaves an impression that beckons for further exploration.
 Classic Belgian style combines effortlessly with contemporary European luxuries.
-Historic Art Nouveau buildings stand shoulder-to-shoulder as cathedral peaks brim to the sky..
+Historic Art Nouveau buildings stand shoulder-to-shoulder as cathedral peaks brim to the sky.
 La Grand-Place, Manneken-Pis and Town Hall all host some of Europe’s most renowned architectural achievements.
 Of course, aside from historical contexts, modern pleasantries thrive throughout.
 From celebrated Avenue Louise shopping to notorious beer tastings in Winksele, visitors stay busy exploring all of the treats of Brussels’ winding streets.
-As for Warwick Barsey Hotel, it’s near all the action making it perfectly situated for refined Brussels stays.
+As for the Hotel Barsey by Warwick, it’s near all the action making it perfectly situated for refined Brussels stays.

 Welcome Home, Warwick Journeys Member.
 Designed for convenience this website allows you to manage your profile and preferences, gain access to member exclusive offers and benefits, and manage your reservations booked on WarwickHotels.com.

 Please agree to the terms & conditions to continue.